CareMichele/CI2025_lab3/README.md

 When `negative_values = True`, A* and Dijkstra are not applicable.
 I implemented SPFA, an optimized version of Bellman-Ford that uses a queue to process only nodes whose distance has been updated.

+The SPFA algorithm implementation was adapted from online resources.

 ## Dataset and Results

 For each configuration, a statistical sampling strategy was adopted: 5 random (start, end) pairs were selected.